hellogreg/pstv/pstv.md

 - Are there games for sale that I can't actually play!?
 (Yes.
 Verified with *Touch My Katamari*.)

+### Get rid of the “Featured” tab

+I don't know if anyone ever does anything except skip right past this tab.
+Nobody likes it.
+It's clearly one of those business decisions that didn't have the user in mind.
+It also breaks the natural navigational flow; you don't see it when entering apps, but it's always there when you leave them.
+Plus, it looks like too much like it's the store, even though it's not.

+If you have to keep it (and I don't think you do), at least add store search functionality and/or a link to the store's homepage.
+Honestly, store search functionality wouldn't a bad idea on the PSTV homescreen.
+Give people to option to go right to the title's they're most likely to buy.

+### Hell, get rid of *all* the tabs -- and the interstitial start screens that live on them

+These "LiveArea" screens are another relic of a touch-based interface.
+They work well for tapping and swiping, but don't suit controllers.
+Use multiple buttons (e.g., X to start game, triangle for options, etc.) to replace the functions on the start screens.
+And use activity spinners like the PS4 does for currently active games and apps.

 ## Other Additions (And A Couple Subtractions)

 ### Where's Netflix?
 The PSTV doesn’t need to be an Apple TV or Amazon Fire or even a Chromecast.
 But it does need to have Netflix.